zapier/visual-builder/docs/_docs/triggers.md

 You cannot restore deleted triggers, so make sure you select the correct triggers for deletion.

 > **Note**: It is best practice to not remove a trigger that has been used in a live, public integration version.
 If a trigger is in use, it is recommended to hide it rather than deleting it.
-Only remove unused triggers from pre-release integrations, or from new versions that will later be rolled out to users.
+Only remove unused triggers from pre-release integrations.

 <a id="pagination"></a>
 ## How to Use Pagination